-Exam 1 - Friday, September 20 Exam 3 - Friday, November 15 Exam 2 - Friday, October 18 Exam 4 - Wednesday, December 4
+Exam 1 - Thursday, October 2 Exam 3 - Thursday, November 20 Exam 2 - Wednesday, October 29 Exam 4 - Wednesday, December 10

-Considerations for scheduling conflicts (religious holidays, higher ranking assembly exams, and university sponsored events) will be made but must be presented to the instructor 7 days prior to the scheduled exam.
+Considerations for scheduling conflicts (religious holidays, higher ranking assembly exams, and university sponsored events) will be made but must be presented to the instructor 5 days prior to the scheduled exam.

 It is possible for you to earn up to 100 points each for Exams 1-4.
-All examinations will be cumulative as the course is cumulative but the emphasis on each exam will be on untested "new" material.
-There are no-makeup exams but if a valid excuse is provided then Exam #4 can serve as a makeup for a single missed exam only.
+All examinations will be cumulative as it is the nature of the course but the emphasis on each exam will be centered on unevaluated "new" material.
+There are no-makeup exams but if a valid excuse is provided then Exam #4 can be used to help determine a "makeup" score for a single missed exam only.